Connecting the world

 Global Xpress is designed for airline-shaped broadband.
 Key to the consistent, reliable, high quality connection is the satellite network’s combination of spot and steerable rather than wide beams.

-Each of its four I-5 satellites operates 89 highly efficient Ka-band spot beams creating a foundation layer of worldwide coverage.
+Each of its current four satellites operates 89 highly efficient Ka-band spot beams creating a foundation layer of worldwide coverage.
 Capacity is supplemented by the network’s unique steerable beams – 24 additional high capacity beams that can direct 150Mbps and redirect a further 150Mbps capacity precisely where airlines need it most.

 This means that the busiest flight routes and airline hubs are always covered, even during peak periods.